What is Clobex?

 What happens if I overdose?

-An overdose of Clobex is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of Clobex can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

 Do not use this medicine to treat any condition that has not been checked by your doctor.